WORDS: Joanna Jefferies

 To help you understand your options we’ve put together a basic, mid, and high range costing for each flooring option, so you can get an idea of where your budget will stretch to, and the features of different flooring products.

-Basic range tiles: A basic-range tiling job, with a $25 per square metre tile (that doesn’t require substrate or waterproofing) can cost as little as $90 per square metre including the tiler’s labour.
+Basic range tiles: A basic-range tiling job onto a prepared concrete floor, with a $39.90 per square metre tile (that doesn’t require significant substrate preparation or waterproofing) can cost as little as $126+ per square metre including the tiler’s labour.

-Mid-range tiles: A mid-range tile will cost you around $50 per square metre; add the cost of a mid-range tiler of $75 per square metre and you’re looking at $125 per square metre (without any waterproofing or substrate).
+Mid-range tiles: A mid-range tile will cost you around $65 per square metre; add the cost of a mid-range tiler of around $140 per square metre and you’re looking at approximately $205+ per square metre (without any waterproofing or substrate preparation).

-High-range tiles: High range tiles will likely always need waterproofing, and can cost anything from $125 per square metre up to in excess of $200 per square metre.
-Add to this the high-range cost of a tiler at $85 per square metre and you’re looking at anything from $285 - $360 per square metre.
+High-range tiles: High range tiles can cost upwards of $125 per square metre.
+Add to this the cost of a high range tiling job at $200+ per square metre and you’re looking at anything from $325+ - $600+ per square metre.

 There’s a vast range of carpets to choose from and an equally vast price range.
 The biggest question to ask yourself is whether to go synthetic or natural, says Refresh Porirua’s Jeff Clark.
 “Synthetic based carpet is now greater than 70% of the market as it's more cost-effective pound for pound than wool.
 That said, if you like things natural then there's only one choice and wool wins.”